 We created playful and educational activity regarding road safety for the children of AMCIP which included educational songs, painting and collage.
 These activities and how they were conducted took into account each child's difficulties and allowed the children to develop their fine motor coordination.
 We also carried out some traffic dynamics, such as crossing the street using the pedestrian area.

 We made folders and we printed 1,500.
 On May 9th , after our activities with children, we undertook an awareness action in the street where the institution is located and we distributed our leaflets to drivers and pedestrians at the exit of PUC-PR.
 At the same time, we used a banner, which was fixed in front of AMCIP, in front of the traffic lights.

 Also, we organized a lecture for the Traffic Day, on “Yellow May”, on May 13rd, for the first and second grade students of Sesi CIC School and for the teachers.
 We counted again with the help of Mrs Christiane Yared, who was the lecturer, giving information on Accidents Prevention.
 The talk was intended to raise awareness among young people and teenagers about Traffic Laws and especially to show the seriousness of driving drunk.
-The Federal Deputy testified about the family tragedy that occurred in 2009, where she ended up losing her son in a serious traffic accident.
-Since then, Christiane Yared, has created the IPTRAN (Peace in Transit Institute) that assists victims of accidents and family giving guidance and support needed for family psychological and restructuring recover.
+The Federal Deputy testified about the family's tragedy that occurred in 2009, where she ended up losing her son in a serious traffic accident.
+Since then, Christiane Yared, has created the IPTRAN (Peace in Transit Institute) that assists victims of accidents and families giving guidance and support needed for families' psychological and restructuring recovering.